-The Library and Information Science Program is accredited through the American Library Association, and expects its students and faculty to abide by the ALA Code of Ethics and the behavioral norms and standards of the Association's various divisions.
+The Library and Information Science program is accredited through the American Library Association, and expects its students and faculty to abide by the ALA Code of Ethics and the behavioral norms and standards of the Association's various divisions.
 Expectations regarding professional behavior, codified by other professional associations, are also respected and adhered to as appropriate.
 These include, but are not limited to, the national associations listed below along with their regional and State divisions and chapters:

-American Association of Law Libraries (AALL) American Association of School Librarians (AASL) American Society for Information Science and Technology (ASIS&T) Medical Libraries Association (MLA) Society of American Archivists (SAA) Society of Competitive Information Professionals (SCIP) Special Libraries Association (SLA)
+American Association of Law Libraries (AALL)

+American Association of School Librarians (AASL)

+American Society for Information Science and Technology (ASIS&T)

+ARMA Mile High Denver Chapter (records managers)

+Medical Libraries Association (MLA)

+Society of American Archivists (SAA)

+Society of Competitive Information Professionals (SCIP)

+Special Libraries Association (SLA)

+Society of Rocky Mountain Archivists (SRMA)